 What Is Easier:

 - Seeing the Future is Easier.
-We had 1,500+ register for the first SaaStr Europa the other day, and over 1,250 on site.
-I told the team we’d have about 1,200.
+We had 1,700+ register for the first SaaStr Europa, for example, in just a few months.
+I told the team we’d have at least 1,200.
 They thought I was crazy.
 But I knew.
 After all, we had 1,000+ for the first SaaStr Annual in SF in 2015, and had to cap attendance.
 Getting 1,200+ to the first SaaStr Europa was sort of the same.
 Different, but the same.
-So I also know we’ll have about 2,500 next year at the 2019 Europa.
+So I also know we’d have about 2,500 next year at the second one.
 CEOs will bring their teams, word-of-mouth will spread.
-And we’ll have 2,500.
+And so we did.
 That makes planning much easier when you already know.

 - Going Long is Easier.
-A similar point to the prior one, but after 5+ years of building SaaStr, I can see the next 5 years can clearly be even better.
+And Things Seem Less Fragile.
+A similar point to the prior one, but after 8+ years of building SaaStr, I can see the next 5 years can clearly be even better.
 The community, the events, the content, everything.
 It can all just get better.
 And I’m in on that future.
-As a first-time … and maybe younger … entrepreneur this was harder.
+As a first-time … and maybe younger … entrepreneur, this was harder.
 Everything seemed so fragile.
 I could see the future, but it was more like many variants of the future.
 The good outcomes, the middling ones, and the rougher ones.
 I knew where the market was going, but I didn’t know the playbook as much.
 It seemed risky to go long operationally.
 It doesn’t now.

 - The Playbook Works.
 And Running it is Much, Much Easier.
 I know who to hire, when, and how.
 I know the gaps.
 Even if recruiting isn’t easier, at least I know exactly who we need.
 Things change, markets change, and you have to update the playbook.
 But most of it works.
 I know how SaaStr can be a $100m business now.
 It may not happen.
 But I know how.
 In my prior start-ups, I knew what it would take, the model, the growth.
 But I hadn’t internalized the playbook.
 Now I have.